smogelmose/smogelmose/README.md

 ## Hi there 👋

+Hi there 👋.
-Thanks for stopping by! 👨‍🚀
+Thanks for stopping by! 👨‍🚀.

-⚡ I have a passion for exploring new technologies with a focus on human beings 👨🏻‍🎤
+🦄 I have a passion for exploring new technologies with a focus on human beings 🧠.
+🐝 I'm currently working on:
+🦻 Creating a digital Reynell test that is designed to meet the needs of children with Cochlear Implants.
+🤦‍♂️ Developing a VR environment that provides a safe space for individuals with Autism Spectrum Condition.

 <!--